matilore/metrics_dashboard/README.md

 - I didn't use any route package or redux because the product didn't required it.
 - I created a PUT route method because in reality the creation of user metrics is donde by the seed file.
 What the user is doing by interacting is updating the resource.
 - The client uses relative paths for http requests, I added a proxy in the dev server in order to manage this case.
 The build script is generating an output of client + api in _root/dist_
-- I didn't use different env files because of the simple nature of the application
+- I didn't use different env files for different environments because of the simple nature of the application

 ### Product Considerations